jamesguen/Guided-Syringe/README.md

 The final prototype offers three degrees of control—slice, tilt, and depth—via a spherical-coordinate-inspired structure.
 Each axis is mechanically restricted to improve targeting consistency and reduce user error.
 A custom-molded silicone base provides anatomical conformity, while integrated levels ensure proper alignment with the patient’s skin.

-The video linked below includes step-by-step tutorials for constructing each part of the device, assembling the full system, and simulating the motion and stress analysis results.
+All .STL files are downloadable in the folder: Guided_Syringe_Prototype_04.zip The video linked below includes step-by-step tutorials for constructing each part of the device, assembling the full system, and simulating the motion and stress analysis results.

 Watch the Build and Simulation Video https://www.youtube.com/watch?v=0nuLlYW7PKY